tuesy/share/API.md

 ### Notes
 * While comments are designed as a nested resource of apps, they are implemented as a top-level resource for now.
 The responses would be the same.

+### Sample Client Libraries
+##### Ruby
+There will be a Ruby library using ActiveResource that wraps the API for ease of use.
+A beta version of this library is built into this app and can be tested with this rake task:

+    bundle exec rake -t example

+Here's some [sample output](https://gist.github.com/tuesy/809b92981656fa5e1539) for this command running in development and the accompanying [server log](https://gist.github.com/tuesy/2b865a6daebf8be299c4).

 # Endpoints
 ### POST /api/apps.json
 Create an app